SHOOTING THE BLACK POWDER REVOLVER

 (if you didn't take your cleaning rod with you to the range)

 Substances you should and should not use when loading your revolverAs a final note, all experts agree that you shouldn't coat your bullets, your revolver’s bore or the cylinder chambers with petroleum based oil or grease or alox.
 Everybody recommends using eatable fats that contains "natural" substances.
-Products that are proved to work include tallow, Bore Butter, Crisco, Spit Ball and if it is cold out, lard works well and smells great.
-Evidently, eatable fats dissolve and soften fouling whereas petroleum derived oils are reported to thicken into a kind of tar.
+Products that are proved to work include tallow, Bore Butter, Crisco, Spit Ball and lard, but I recommend that those products be used by themselves only in cool to cold weather.
+Eatable fats dissolve and soften fouling whereas petroleum derived oils are reported to thicken into a kind of tar.
 Lately I've read where it's OK to use water pump grease, but water pump grease contains lithium and lithium is toxic.
 Thanks, but I'll leave water pump grease to others to try as I'm sticking to the traditional non toxic stuff.
+For a wax to increase the melting point of your shooting grease, what could be better than beeswax?

 End of page 3